All Episodes

 One of the biggest issues to emerge in this campaign has to do with protecting the homeland and national security.

-And that includes whether or not we should build a border fence as Donald Trump is discussed, or whether or not we should stop with building walls and build bridges instead, like Hillary prefers.
+And that includes whether or not we should build a border fence, as Donald Trump has discussed, or whether or not we should stop with building walls and build bridges instead, like Hillary prefers.

-You know, Donald Trump takes the position we need to have extreme vetting of people that come from countries that well, that like the types of countries that Hillary takes money from, and then they buy they buy her silence.
+You know, Donald Trump takes the position we need to have extreme vetting of people that come from countries that, well, like the types of countries that Hillary takes money from, and then they buy her silence.

 You know, countries that treat women and gays and lesbians and Christians and Jews horribly.